Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 How FineStreak Approaches This

-FineStreak is built directly on loss aversion science.
 When you set a commitment in FineStreak, you attach a real financial stake: $1 to $5 per missed day.
-That's enough to activate the 2:1 loss aversion ratio without creating genuine financial hardship.
+That is enough to activate the 2 to 1 loss aversion ratio without creating genuine financial hardship.

 Financial stakes plus daily check-ins put your goals on the same psychological footing as your bills.
 You stop needing motivation because the consequences make action the obvious choice.